Pancha anupam (uniqueness) temple of Pancha nadi kshethra

 Uniqueness of Dharmasamvarthini temple

-As in the case of other Siva temples the sannathi for the Ambal is not in the same compound.
-Ambal of this kshethra is Dharmasamvarthini and Her sannathi is in a separate compound abetting the main temple hence known as Dharmasamvarthini temple.
-Another unique point to note is that while in all the Siva temple the Ambal is seen facing Southwards here in this kshethra she seen facing eastwards.
+As in the case of other Siva temples the Sannidhi for the Ambal is not in the same compound.
+Ambal of this kshethra is Dharmasamvarthini and Her Sannidhi is in a separate compound abetting the main temple hence known as Dharmasamvarthini temple.
+Another unique point to note is that while in all the Siva temples the Ambal is seen facing Southwards here in this kshetra she is seen facing eastwards.

-From these uniqueness of the present Dharmasamvarthini temple and the difference in the construction style and the materials used with that of the Iyearrapan temple it is said that Dharmasamvarthini Sannathi was shifted to the present place.
-It is also said that Sri Rama temple was in existence at this place.
+From these uniqueness of the present Dharmasamvarthini temple and the difference in the construction style and the materials used with that of the Iyearrapan temple, it is said that Dharmasamvarthini Sannidhi was shifted to the present place.
+It is also said that the Sri Rama temple was in existence at this place.

 Maratha queen Mohanambal and Sri Rama temple

-The Maratha queen by name Mohanambal had established a new town on the southern bank of the river Kaveri, and named it as 'Panchanatha mohanambal puram'.
+The Maratha queen by name Mohanambal had established a new town on the southern bank of the river Kaveri, and named it 'Panchanatha mohanambal puram'.
 She had brought in many scholars and pundits to the new town hence the place is also known as 'pudhu agraharam' which still it retains.
-The queen Mohanambal feel in love at the striking beauty of the Sri Rama and his parivara, at the Sri Rama temple adjacent to Iyerrapan temple in the northern bank of the river Kaveri.
+Queen Mohanambal fell in love with the striking beauty of Sri Rama and his parivara, at the Sri Rama temple adjacent to the Iyerrapan temple on the northern bank of the river Kaveri.
 She decided to shift this temple to the new town on the southern bank named after her.

 Presently the temple, which is in pudhu agraharam, is known as "Sri Pattabi Raman Koil" and is maintained by Sri Ramabhadracharyar, from the meager donations received from the devotees.
 The temple is well maintained and daily arathanas are performed as per the prescribed rules.